 I cook with a sense of adventure and fun.
 Never one to make just the same rotation of dishes I am always trying to push the flavor boundaries and create something different.
 Sometimes I never know where my inspiration will come from.
 I was sitting in a waiting room looking at a magazine when I saw a picture of a pulled chicken sandwich.
-Inspired, my mind began to swirl with ideas about creating my own ultimate version.
+Inspired, my mind began to swirl with ideas about creating my own ultimate version, a pulled chicken sandwich with a Southwestern carrot slaw.
 My recipe is a twist on your traditional roasted chicken with a lime and smoky cumin flavored slaw.

 These sandwiches are the perfect Sunday night dinner.
 Roasting chicken takes just under an hour; however, the hands on cooking time isn’t much.
 If you take a little help from the store by buying shredded carrots and barbecue sauce, then it makes a fun and easy dinner.
 Add a side of macaroni and cheese or, a pasta or potato salad and you have a delicious meal.

 - 3 bone in skin on chicken breasts

 - 4 tablespoons unsalted butter, at room temp

 - 1/2 teaspoon garlic powder

 - 1/2 teaspoon onion powder

 - 1/4 teaspoon chili powder

 - 1 cup barbecue sauce (I use a brand called Head Country)

 - 4 brioche or bakery quality burger buns, toasted